biolink/biolink-model/docs/index.md

  * [approved to treat](approved_to_treat.md) - holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature for which it is approved for treatment to some level of clinical trial.
 Note that in terms of REPODB narrow mappings, terms containing 'suspended', 'terminated' or 'withdrawn' should be mapped onto associations using this term for which 'negated: true' is asserted.
  * [author](author.md) - an instance of one (co-)creator primarily responsible for a written work
  * [biomarker for](biomarker_for.md) - holds between a measurable molecular entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
+ * [broad match](broad_match.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
+Broader terms are typically shown as parents in a hierarchy or tree.
  * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.
  * [caused by](caused_by.md) - holds between two entities where the occurrence, existence, or activity of one is caused by the occurrence or generation of the other
  * [causes](causes.md) - holds between two entities where the occurrence, existence, or activity of one causes the occurrence or generation of the other
     * [causes adverse event](causes_adverse_event.md) - holds between a drug and a disease or phenotype that can be caused by the drug
  * [causes adverse event](causes_adverse_event.md) - holds between a drug and a disease or phenotype that can be caused by the drug
  * [chemically similar to](chemically_similar_to.md) - holds between one chemical substances and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
- * [close match](close_match.md) - holds between two entities that are considered a skos:closeMatch to one another
+ * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
+Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).
-    * [exact match](exact_match.md) - holds between two entities that are identical to each other, with a high degree of confidence
+    * [exact match](exact_match.md) - holds between two entities that have strictly equivalent meanings, with a high degree of confidence
        * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
  * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
     * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.